clean-commit/decap-cms-widget-permalink/readme.md

   name: 'permalink',
   widget: 'permalink',
   required: true,
+  prefix: 'blog', // This allows to add a prefix to the correct url
   url: 'http://localhost:8000',
   hint: 'The post URL (do not include folder or file extension)', },